HGustavs/LenaSYS/README.md

    ```

 **On macOS/Linux:**
-- There is a `setup.sh` script and run one of the following commands: `sudo ./setup.sh` or, if the the first command doesn't work, then run `sudo bash ./setup.sh`.
+- There is a `setup.sh` script which located at: `LenaSYS/xampp/` and run one of the following commands: `sudo ./setup.sh` or, if the the first command doesn't work, then run `sudo bash ./setup.sh`.
 If you can't run the script, make sure it is executable.
 To do so, type `sudo chmod +x setup.sh`.
 Then try running the script again.
-The `./setup.sh` script does changes file permissions and ownership for entire LenaSYS folder and builds the Docker containers.
-If none of them steps work, then try to follow to change the file permissions [here](README.md/#using-linux-or-mac), and then run the script again.
+The `./setup.sh` script does changes file permissions and ownership for entire LenaSYS folder.
+If none of them steps work, then try to follow to change the file permissions [here](README.md/#macos-specifics), and then run the script again.

 **macOS Specifics**
 - On Mac, you need to set extra permissions on the folder `xamppfiles`.